raspberrypilearning/temperature-log/worksheet.md

 ### Option 2: Run automatically while booting using rc.local

-Type `sudo nano /etc/rc.local` to open the file for editing (you can use any text editor you like), and add the following line just before the `exit 0` at the end of the file: `( sleep 10; sudo bash /home/pi/temperature_log.sh ) &`. `bash` will execute the shell script provided as its argument and the `&` character at the end ensures that the script will run in the background.
+Type `sudo nano /etc/rc.local` to open the file for editing (you can use any text editor you like), and add the following line just before the `exit 0` at the end of the file: `( sleep 10; sudo bash /home/pi/temperature_log.sh ) &`. `bash` This will execute the shell script provided as its argument and the `&` character at the end ensures that the script will run in the background.
 The parentheses group the `sleep` and `bash` commands together, so that execution begins with a 10 second delay.

 ![](images/editing_rc.local.png)